 So you have settled on a brilliant business idea and now you need money to start.
 How do you get past the funding stage?
-Knowing these 7 sure-funding styles to kick-start your business would open your mind to a world of funding, which has been the final piece in every entrepreneurial puzzle.
-It’s the AL Pacino in the Scarface story, such that every entrepreneur is fully convinced that all they need after an idea is funding.
+Knowing these 7 sure-funding styles to kick start your business would open your mind to a world of capital, which has been the missing piece for some in the entrepreneurial puzzle.
+It’s the AL Pacino in the Godfather story, such that every entrepreneur is fully convinced that all they need after an idea is funding.
 The importance is striking.
 But the absence can be rather devastating.

 These funding styles could finally get that idea out of the basement to the top floor.

 Many business owners give up in their fight to get funds for the business.
 Sadly, today’s world has shown that capital doesn’t just come in the shape of money, depending on how you look at it though.
 Relationships also start businesses in reference to Social Capital.
 You might not think so, but it doesn’t make it less of a fact that some businesses have been born out of friendships and trust.
 Knowing an individual who extends the relationship to lending you his truck for your logistics business, up until when you can start payment, is a great example of Social Capital.

 A lot of details go to show that there is absolutely no one-way to do this.
 Businesses have over time gone to the moon and back to perfect a funding style that best suits their business model.
 And apparently, if you search hard enough for enough knowledge about this, then you would find a funding style tailor-made for your business.
 Though what worked for a certain firm might not work for you; so don’t give up just yet.
 These 7 funding styles might just be what you need.

 7 Funding Styles To Start Your Business